Answers to common questions about PHR Health Records.

 Yes.
 PHR supports up to 10 patients per device.
 Each person gets their own separate database, and the Owner of the device can use the patient switcher in the sidebar to move between family members.

-Six modules support attachments: Reports, Procedures, Legal Documents, Treatments, Insurance, and Visits.
+Seven modules support attachments: Reports, Procedures, Conditions, Legal Documents, Treatments, Insurance, and Visits.
 Each accepts the file types relevant to that module (PDFs, images, Word documents, etc.).
-Files up to 15 MB are copied into PHR's sandboxed storage; larger files are referenced in place using a security-scoped bookmark.
-All attachments are included in your local backups.
+Files up to 25 MB are copied into PHR's sandboxed storage and included in your local backups.
+Files larger than that are turned away, so every attachment is fully self-contained — there are no links to outside files that could go missing.

 When you tap Interaction Check on the Medications screen, PHR sends the names of your active medications to the U.S. Food and Drug Administration's openFDA database (api.fda.gov) to check for known interactions.
 Only medication names are sent — no personal information.
 PHR also uses the NIH Clinical Table Search Service (clinicaltables.nlm.nih.gov) for drug-name lookup when you're entering a new medication.
 You can save the interaction report as a landscape PDF and share it with your pharmacist.

 It depends on which AI service you pick.
 Perplexity opens in Safari and doesn't require an account or subscription.
-Claude (Anthropic), ChatGPT (OpenAI), Gemini (Google), and xAI (Grok) each require a paid subscription with the vendor — you supply your own API key, and the vendor bills you directly.
+Google's Gemini has a free tier with no credit card required — enough for the light, everyday use most personal users need.
+Claude (Anthropic), ChatGPT (OpenAI), and xAI (Grok) each require a paid subscription — you supply your own API key and the vendor bills you directly — but for typical personal use the cost is small and goes a long way.
 PHR doesn't charge for or resell AI service.

 Ask AI sends your question — and any file you attach — to the AI service exactly as typed.
 Names, dates, or other identifying details are sent through unchanged, so review your question before sending.
 Health Check is the opposite: it builds a de-identified snapshot of your record (only age, sex, height, weight, and the categories you check) and sends that for analysis.
 No name, date of birth, address, phone, email, or record numbers leave the device during a Health Check.